sapcc/limes/docs/users/api-spec-resources.md

 		"target_service":  "compute",
 		"target_resource": "flavor_c48",
 		"source_amount":   9,
-		"target_amount":   6,
+		"target_amount":   6
-	},
 	}
+}
 ```
 In the example above the commitment that should be converted to the `target_resource` could be from type `flavor_c32` resulting in a conversion of `3:2`.

-Returns 202 (Accepted) on success, and and returns the converted commitment as a JSON document.
+Returns 202 (Accepted) on success, and returns the converted commitment as a JSON document.

-In this example, a commitment for 1 unit of the original resource can be converted into a commitment for 2 units of the target resource.

 ### POST "/v1/domains/:domain_id/projects/:project_id/commitments/:commitment_id/update-duration"